Isaac Coffin

-Sir Isaac Campbell Coffin KCSI (bap.
+Major-General Sir Isaac Campbell Coffin KCSI (bap.
 24 August 1801 – 1 October 1872) was an officer of the East India Company's military service who served during the company's rule in India, the First Anglo-Burmese War and the Indian Mutiny.
 He rose to the rank of major-general after a long career in India.

 Family and early life

 Coffin was born c.
 1801, the son of Admiral Francis Holmes Coffin and baptized on 24 August 1801 at St Mary the Virgin, Dover, Kent.
 His sister Emily was the mother of Francis Cunningham Scott.

 After receiving his education, part of which took place in France, he joined the military arm of the East India Company on 3 June 1818, and sailed to India, arriving on 12 January 1819.
 In 1821 he was posted as lieutenant to the 21st Madras Pioneers, and from 4 June 1824 he served as adjutant to the 12th Madras Native Infantry.
 The company took part in the First Anglo-Burmese War, and Coffin was present at the attacks on Rangoon on 9 and 15 December 1824.